Yeshiva-University-CS/Yeshiva-University-CS.github.io/README.md

 6. ~Make less narrow~
 7. ~Make clear README with instructions on how to add a new jekyll page, or a new folder (like summer_2021)~
 8.  ~Add blog posts~
+9. Publish to Github Pages (post about it after Succos)
-9. Add link to old summer
+10. Add link to old summer
-10. Add selectable links to faqs
+11. Add selectable links to faqs
-11. Make site index
+12. Make site index
-12. Ensure Judah can set up and work with it
+13. Ensure Judah can set up and work with it
-13. Ensure Github Pages publishing works smoothly
+14. Ensure Github Pages publishing works smoothly
-14. TOC on top of FAQ page (I think can do this with kramdown {:toc}, but have to experiment on Github Pages)
+15. TOC on top of FAQ page (I think can do this with kramdown {:toc}, but have to experiment on Github Pages)